Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

-\begin{proof} Name the signed DSR-graphs of $\cN$ and $\cN'$ as $G$ and $G'$ respectively.
-If the change in the stoichiometric coefficients does not make two reactions duplicate, then $G'=G$ and the proposition trivially holds.
-If two reactions become redundant, say $\fr_i=\fr_j$, for $i\neq j$, then $G'$ is the subgraph of $G$ obtained by removal of the vertex $v_{\fr_j}$.
-Thus the set of positive feedback loops of $\cN'$ is a subset of positive feedback loops of $\cN$.
-This completes the proof. \end{proof}

-This proposition is interesting in its own right because, while so far network extension operations could only keep multistationarity, here a new operation keeping non-multistationarity is obtained.
-If $\cN$ is a fully open CRN equipped with mass action kinetics without a positive feedback loop, and thus non-multistationary, then using Proposition~\ref{prop:changing_sc_without_loosing_NPFL} one can change the stoichiometric coefficients and obtain a new non-multistationary fully open network.
-Note that this new operation keeps the set of species the same, but changes the sets of complexes and reactions.
-Furthermore, while each atom of multistationarity only provides finitely many choices of non-multistationary networks, a network without positive feedback loop provides us infinitely many choices of non-multistationary networks.

 To create a sufficient number of non-multistationary networks to make our dataset balanced we first identified 45 fully open networks with no positive feedback loops as listed in Appendix~\ref{sec:appendix_non_multi_classes_using_feedback_loop_results}.
-Then, by changing the stoichiometric coefficients of these networks following Proposition~\ref{prop:changing_sc_without_loosing_NPFL}, we generated new non-multistationary examples to add to the dataset.
+Then, by changing the stoichiometric coefficients of these networks following Corollary~\ref{cor:infinite_non_multi}, we generated new non-multistationary examples to add to the dataset.

-The final dataset consists of around 104,000 CRNs, split evenly from our two classes of multistationary and non-multistationary.
-These are created using three tools: 5621 multistationary and 6898 non-multistationary networks are generated using Theorem~\ref{thm:one_non_flow_Joshi_thm}, 46499 multistationary networks are created by Theorem~\ref{thm:inheritence} using the atoms of multistationary given at \cite[Figure 3]{Joshi-Shiu-2013}, and finally 45410 non-multistationary networks are created using Proposition~\ref{prop:changing_sc_without_loosing_NPFL} and the 45 base networks with no positive feedback loops at Appendix~\ref{sec:appendix_non_multi_classes_using_feedback_loop_results}.
+The final dataset consists of around 104,000 CRNs, split evenly into two classes of multistationary and non-multistationary.
+These are created using three tools: 5,621 multistationary and 6,898 non-multistationary networks are generated using Theorem~\ref{thm:one_non_flow_Joshi_thm}, 46,499 multistationary networks are created by Theorem~\ref{thm:inheritance} using the atoms of multistationary given at \cite[Figure 3]{Joshi-Shiu-2013}, and finally 45,410 non-multistationary networks are created using Proposition~\ref{prop:changing_sc_without_loosing_NPFL} and the 45 base networks with no positive feedback loops in Appendix~\ref{sec:appendix_non_multi_classes_using_feedback_loop_results}.
+The number of species, number of reactions, and the individual stoichiometric coefficients are set to vary in the ranges $2-5$, $1-5$, and $0-5$ respectively, inclusive of the end points of the ranges.
+Table~\ref{tab:dataset_stats} shows the distribution of the networks in this dataset with respect to the number of species and reactions.